 Items available for sale: Hand-dyed yarn, finished garments, and accessories; crochet and handwoven scarves, hats, and more.

 We are a small hobby alpaca farm in York PA, raising fleece to support our fiber arts interests.
 We love to share techniques, products, and comradery with others.

-Items available for sale: Millspun yarn, handspun yarn, roving, art batts, products sources from our farm.
-Finished garments including scarves, hats, gloves, kids clothes.
+Items available for sale: Millspun yarn, handspun yarn, roving, art batts, and products sourced from the farm.
+Finished garments including scarves, hats, gloves, and kids clothes.